rn123/japanese_text_analysis/README.md

     domain specific character usage patterns.
 Notebook has code cells for parsing and charting data from anki sqlite tables (cards, notes, and repetions).

+    *TODO:* Contextual embeddings for characters to resolve multiple senses.

 References
 ----------